-When date data is loaded into your project, it is stored in a special object called a Date dimension.
+When date data is loaded into your workspace, it is stored in a special object called a Date dimension.

-The platform uses the Date dimension to represent date in many different ways in your project.
-The following figure shows how the platform can represent data in the Start Date dimension by attributes:
+The platform uses the Date dimension to represent date in many different ways in your workspace.

-Your project may include multiple date dimensions, each associated with a different event.
+Your workspace may include multiple date dimensions, each associated with a different event.

 For example, the GoodSales sample project contains information about sales opportunities, including the date each opportunity is created and the date it is closed.
 Opportunity creation and close dates are distinct dimensions because each represents a different event.

 Opportunity creation and closed date events are also distinct from dates that represent the day a sales rep has performed a sales action, such as sending an email, placing a call, or hosting a webinar.
 These types of events can be considered activities in the sales pipeline.